AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/modify-list-display.md

    >[!NOTE]
    >
-   >If you are sorting groups in the [!UICONTROL Groups] area in Setup, the hierarchy view of groups and their subgroups does not break up when you change the way the list is sorted—subgroups stay with their parent groups.
+   >If you are sorting groups in the [!UICONTROL Groups] area in [!UICONTROL Setup], the hierarchy view of groups and their subgroups does not break up when you change the way the list is sorted—subgroups stay with their parent groups.
 The list is sorted by top-level groups first.
 Then, under each parent group, the list of subgroups that are on the same level are sorted together.